 The Suntory Foundation for the Arts engages in activities with Suntory Holdings Ltd. for the Vienna Philharmonic & Suntory Music Aid Fund for the purpose of invigorating disaster afflicted areas as well as the rest of Japan.

-We are expanding many of these activities from the aid given to music activities provided together with the Vienna Philharmonic Orchestra and Concerts for Children in disaster affected areas to mentoring of junior orchestras and musical remembrances.
-We held a remembrance concert in 2017 with the Vienna Philharmonic as part of our support toward recovery after the Kumamoto Earthquake.
+We are expanding many of these activities from the Music Aid Award that issues grants to music activities provided together with the Vienna Philharmonic Orchestra to Concerts for Children in disaster-affected areas and mentoring of junior orchestras and musical remembrances.

-Our initiatives include research assistance and investigative research in the fields of the humanities and social science as an Arts and Culture Promotion Project effort, awarding of the Suntory Prize for Social Sciences and Humanities, awarding the Suntory Prize for Community Cultural Activities for overseas publishing support as a Regional Culture Promotion Project efforts, and support for regional cultural activities.
+Our initiatives as a Humanities and Social Sciences Promotion Project effort, include research assistance and investigative research in the fields of the humanities and social science, awarding of the Suntory Prize for Social Sciences and Humanities, and overseas publishing support.
+And as a Community Culture Promotion Project efforts awarding the Suntory Prize for Community Cultural Activities and support for regional cultural activities.

-In recent years, the Foundation has been actively working to provide support to young researches, and carries out initiatives including providing support for human resources who will play a role in the future, providing opportunities for exchange between the worlds of academism and journalism, and connecting researchers with society.
+In recent years, the Foundation has been actively working to provide support to young researches, and carries out initiatives including providing support for human resources who will play a role in the future, providing opportunities for exchange between the worlds of academism and journalism as a bridge between researchers and society.

 The Foundation celebrated its 40th anniversary in 2019.
-For its 40th anniversary, new initiatives such as "Gakugei Live," premium mini talks, an international symposium, and regional culture forum are also being carried out with the new concept of “Connecting Knowledge, Spreading Knowledge, and Enjoying Knowledge."
+Since the 40th anniversary, new initiatives such as talk live, an international symposium, and regional culture forum were also carried out with the new concept of "Connecting Knowledge, Spreading Knowledge, and Enjoying Knowledge."

 SUNTORY FOUNDATION FOR LIFE SCIENCES

-Preceded by the Institute of Food Chemistry which was established in 1946 to improve the health and nutrition of the Japanese people, the name was changed to Suntory Foundation for Life Sciences 1979 as the Suntory Institute for Bioorganic Research.
-The Institute promotes research and disseminating academics of life science and its fusional area of bioorganic science.
-It currently nurtures university professors and other researchers that play active roles on the frontline.
+Preceded by the Institute of Food Chemistry which was established in 1946 to improve the health and nutrition of the Japanese people, the name was changed to Suntory Institute for Bioorganic Research (SUNBOR) in 1979 and Suntory Foundation for Life Sciences in 2011.
+The Foundation promotes research and disseminating academics of life science and its fusional area of bioorganic science.
+It has produced many university professors and other researchers that play active roles on the frontline.

-We engage in research activities for the purpose of promoting collaborative research with research institutions such as universities while unveiling the mechanisms of life emphasizing molecules using the keywords "metabolism,"biomembrane," and "signalling" by positioning our own research into structural biology, organic chemistry, and molecular biology as points of integration for dissimilar fields.
-It also operates an analysis center to aid research by universities, aiding new researchers, grants for graduate students, aid for promoting research such as aiding academic meetings as well as research and educational support through the launch of courses cooperating with graduate schools and projects to research the development of human resource development such as system of doctoral guest researcher.
-It also operates analysis center to aid research by universities, aiding new researchers, grants for graduate students, aid for promoting research such as aiding academic meetings, system of doctoral guest researcher, educational support for universities, and other activities to train researchers.
+We engage in research activities for unveiling the mechanisms of life emphasizing molecules using the keywords "metabolism","biomembrane", and "signalling" by positioning our own research into structural biology, organic chemistry, and molecular biology as points of integration for dissimilar fields.
+Collabolative research with research institutions such as universities is also promoted.
+It also operates analysis center to aid research by universities.
+SUNBOR GRANT for young researchers, SUNBOR SCHOLARSHIP for graduate students, aiding academic meetings, system of postdoctoral fellow, educational support for universities, and other activities to train researchers are also operated.

-The world has begun to discover the health components of sesame in Sesamin and the biosynthesized coryneform bactermium of Sesamin as well as Sesaminol antioxidants included in sesame seeds.
+The discovery of enzyme gene for biosynthesis of Sesamolin and Sesaminol from Sesamin, antioxidant components of sesame, has been published for the first time in the world.
 Also, the gene controlling the contour shape of leaves and the blue formation mechanism created through interaction between flower pigment and flavonoid glycoside are also now known.
 These and many other research results are published in prominent academic papers.
 In addition, joint researchers and front-line researchers are invited to hold debriefing sessions annually.

-Suntory Presents Beethoven’s 9th with a Cast of 10,000 started as a commemorative event of the opening of the Osaka-jyo Hall in 1983 which was held for the 36th time in 2018.
+Suntory Presents Beethoven’s 9th with a Cast of 10,000 started as a commemorative event of the opening of the Osaka-jo Hall in 1983 which was held for the 37th time in 2019.

 Suntory Group has been a co-sponsor from the first concert, which has become a seasonal event in December.